Preparing for a Fire

 5. Decide on a place to meet members of your household if you are separated at the time of a wildfire.
 Home or a house of a friend?
-The Cambria Veterans Hall, Cambria Elementary and Coast Union High School’s are evacuation shelters.
+The Cambria Veterans Hall, Cambria Grammar School, and Coast Union High School are evacuation shelters.

 6. Assemble important documents and keepsakes you would want to save into one spot.
 The speed of an approaching fire may not allow time to hunt for things you want to take.
 If you could only evacuate one armload of personal items, what would they be?

 7. Make a plan for evacuating your pets.
 Have pet cariers or cages readily available.
 You wouldn't want a wild, terrified pet in your car.